libnano/libnano/README.md

 Low level Python modules for working with DNA sequences.
 The goal is to be fast so most everthing is written in Cython or C.

-This is a work in progress.
-Uses klib `khash.h` for faster C hash tables

 ## Features:

 * `fileio`: genbank and fasta reader/writers, xmfa